3derekmason/diabetes-management-log/junior/express-api/README.md

 ## Highlights

+- You **DO NOT** need to complete this in TypeScript.
+Everything is setup properly so you can start using JS if you'd prefer.
+  - TypeScript is encouraged, but not required.
 - You can make the data entity whatever you want it to be.
 Game of Thrones characters, Pokemon, politicians, books, whatever you want to do.
 - The routes can be named whatever you think makes sense.
 Right now they are called `entity`.
   - For example, to get an entity, a request is made to `/entity`.
 You can rename entity to whatever you wish.
   - This is not part of the grading, so don't feel too much pressure here.
 Have fun, or just leave it as entity if you don't feel like changing it.

-- We have provided some basic functionality to interact with Elastic.
-If this is useful, feel free to use it.
-You can also create your own with whatever data store you are most comfortable with.
+## Database

+We have provided a ready-to-go [SQLite](https://www.sqlite.org/index.html) database, using [Knex](https://knexjs.org/).
+These are just like SQL, and will work right out the box.
+If you do not wish to use these, that is perfectly acceptable.
+We have provided them as a means to save time configuring a data store.

+If you prefer to use Mongo, ElasticSearch, etc, **please feel free to do so.
+It is NOT REQUIRED that you use what we have provided**.
+Use whatever you're most comfortable with.

 ## Acceptance Criteria